gI0baI/fast-flags/README.md

 ```

 ### Hide Guis
-Allows you to toggle game Guis in the Roblox settings.
+`false` `false` Allows you to toggle game Guis in the Roblox settings.

 ```json
 {